Associate Dean Research

 Note: Some agencies, such as the Federal Tri‐council funding agencies, do not pay overhead directly.
 Others, however, will allow overhead to be charged directly.
 Please see *guidelines in Appendix A and Formula for calculating overhead in Appendix B.

-If you are asking to have overhead waived or reduced (from an agency that would normally pay overhead), you must make this request to the Dean of the faculty at least one week ahead of your deadline, and provide a rationale.
+If you are asking to have overhead waived or reduced (from an agency that would normally pay overhead), you must make this request to the ADR/Dean at least one week ahead of your deadline; please provide a rationale.

-Note: If the funding agency to which you are applying, does not pay overhead, or if that agency has a lower maximum overhead rate other than the University's standard rate, you must indicate this on the cover sheet and include a print out of that agency’s policy to verify or provide other supporting documentation.
+Note: If the funding agency to which you are applying, does not pay overhead, or if that agency has a lower maximum overhead rate other than the University's standard rate, you must indicate this on the EC and upload the supporting documentation.

 Where appropriate, you must check that research ethics and field risk management guidelines are adhered to in your proposal.
 Research ethical issues will likely apply mostly to research proposals targeted to research in the social sciences and humanities, although it may also apply to research in the physical and natural sciences.
 Fieldwork risk management issues cross-cut both social and natural sciences.